nguyen1024/knowledge_base/T/Tax.md

 ## PAYG, Payment Summary, Group Certificate, Employment Income Statement

-* Employment Income State is the new name for Payment Summaries.
+* Employment Income Statement is the new name for Payment Summaries.
 * Go to ATO myGov.

 Source